abudaan/qambi/developments.md

 - asm.js (Mozilla)
 - PNaCL (Google)

-Both technologies run native code about 1,5 to 2 times slower compared to running the code directly on the OS (this is *very* fast).
+Both technologies run native code about 1,5 to 2 times slower compared to running the code directly on the OS (this is *very* fast because regular javascript is at least 5 times slower than native code).

 Asm.js is a subset of javascript and therefor it runs in any browser.
 PNaCL (Portable Native Client) is a bitcode executable that runs inside Chrome's native client (NaCL).
 NaCL is enabled by default since Chrome 31 but it only works in the desktop version of the browser.